Views expressed by the host on this program documented to be almost always right 99.7% of the time.

 Yeah.

-I was just Wondering how much of the supposed job growth is actually from the workers who've lost their hours looking for additional employment.
+I was just wondering how much of the supposed job growth is actually from the workers who've lost their hours looking for additional employment.

 And if anybody's looked into that.

-What I can tell you is that 273,000 jobs are part-time.
+What I can tell you is that 273,000 jobs are part-time, under 27 hours a week.

-Many of them are people who have been cut from full 40 hour weeks or even 35 hour weeks.
+Many of them are people who have been cut from full 40-hour weeks or even 35-hour weeks.

-Point is that the majority of the new jobs created are not career oriented, they're not full-time jobs.
+Point is that the majority of the new jobs created are not career-oriented, they're not full-time jobs.

-They are uh the result of employers either paring down or only hiring part-timers so that they limit their exposure to Obamacare.
+They are the result of employers either paring down or only hiring part-timers so that they limit their exposure to Obamacare.

 And that really is all you have to know about this.

-The drive-by's are desperate, particularly this week for any positive Obama news.
+But you also have to know this: the drive-bys are desperate, particularly this week, for any positive Obama news.

-So all you're going to hear is whatever the new job number 266, though, whatever the number is of uh let me let me get it rather than make things up here.
+So all you're going to hear is whatever the new job number, 266, whatever the number is.

-Uh I have to go back to the very first page here, but I've gotten the very bottom of my stack here.
+I have to go back to the very first page here, but I've gotten the very bottom of my stack here.

 And I still haven't got there.